TylerH123/MKS22X-GroupLab/README.md

  5/11/19
     Mohammad Jawwad And Caleb Kahan (motions)
         - so jawwad' job is now motions overhaul with Caleb.
 We will be changing the ball complex motions so bounce doesn't look so janky and clusters at a corner.
 Ported all repetitive motions of ball (circle/ellipse/vertical ellipse) to living rock, as they do not bounce.
         - humongous bug fix overall and helping each other (jawwad supports ideas / initial attempts, caleb bug fixes and perfects).
         - ball subclass now moves in sine curves in 8 poss directions!
 WITH BOUNCE
         - currently working on other subclass motion (attempted spiral movement failed, have a basic movement set up.
 Trying gravity based)
+        - Caleb did collideable for Thing on Collideable.
+Kudos to him!
     Tyler Huang and Brandon Cho (display)
         - display changes: created 2 custom ball shapes.
 (Brandon did the planet like shape!)